sdhardy/klustr/README.md

 ## Additional Playbooks
 <div id="additional" />

 The `rabbitmq-breakfix.yml` playbook  has two tags  - dummy-data and breakfix-1.
+The former will inject dummy data into message queues while the latter will break the cluster for you to fix.

 ```
 /opt/klustr/playbooks# ansible-playbook rabbitmq-breakfix.yml --list-tags